po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/22-Stu_jQuery-UI-Widgets/README.md

 ## 💡 Hint(s)

 * You will need to add an array of skills to use with the `Autocomplete` widget.
+For example, `JavaScript`, `Node.js`, `Bootstrap`, `React`, and `CSS`.

 * Look for "Display month & year menus" in the list of examples on the `Datepicker` widget page of the jQuery UI docs.

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:
+* If you have fully completed the above tasks, here is something you and your partner can look into to further your knowledge:

   * What build-in HTML feature can also help enforce a date?